OpenFn/docs/docs/manage-projects/collaboration.md

 You can learn more about the permissions of each role [here](../manage-projects/user-roles-permissions.md)

-### Adding a collaborator
+### Add Collaborator(s)

-A user with one of the owner, admin or editor roles in a project can invite new collaborators to their OpenFn project through the project `Settings` page.
+A user with one of the owner, admin or editor roles in a project can invite new collaborators to their OpenFn project via the project `Settings` page.
-Currently the invited user has to have an OpenFn account already to be able to be invited as collaborator.
+Currently, the invited Collaborator must have an OpenFn user account already setup to be able to be invited as Collaborator.
 New users can request an account [here](https://www.openfn.org/register).

-To add this existing user:
+To add an existing OpenFn user as a Collaborator:

-1. Go to the project settings, navigate to the collaborators tab and click the `Add new collaborator` button
+1. Go to the project `Settings` page, navigate to the `Collaboration` tab
-2. From the `Settings` page, follow the steps below: Click on `Add Collaborator(s`)
+2. Click the button `Add Collaborator(s`)
-3. Provide the email address of the user and select the `Role`: Viewer, Editor or Admin
+3. Enter the email address of the user and select the `Role`(Viewer, Editor or Admin)
-4. Add more collaborators by clicking the `Add Additional Collaborator` button
+4. Add more Collaborators by clicking the `Add Additional Collaborator` button
-5. Save your collaborators by clicking the `Save Collaborator` button
+5. Click the `Save Collaborator` button to save your changes

 ![Collaboration](/img/collaboration.png)